ipimpat/arma3-warlords-missions/README.md

 # ARMA 3 Warlords RHS Mission

-This is RHS version of the Bohemia Interactive Warlords Altis multiplayer mission.
+RHS version of the Bohemia Interactive Warlords Altis multiplayer mission.

 The goal is to create a the best RHS version of the Bohemia Interactive Warlords missions.